 Next, as you cross Octaro Creek you will briefly enter Lancaster County and wistfully remember the staffed controle at Cafe Metzler, which will be closed this time (we'll use a postcard control).

 Next you will head towards northern Chester County passing through the villages of Ludwigs Corner and Birchrunville.
 You have options for refueling in Ludwigs Corner: a Wawa for convenience items or Grandma Zook’s for fresh baked goods.

 Then you will reach Phoenixville where there are plenty of refueling options, including a Wawa on the way into town.
 You'll cross the Schuylkill River into Montgomery County and return to Philly along the Schuylkill River Trail (SRT).
 There's one last little grunt, and you are at the Chamounix finish.

 This ride is a randonneur style bicycle event under the sanction of Randonneurs USA and Audax Club Parisian.
 Completing this event can help you train and qualify for Paris-Brest-Paris and earn RUSA and ACP awards.
 You need a current RUSA membership to ride this event.
 You can sign up for RUSA here.

 First time riding with PA Randonneurs?
 Read an overview of what to expect on your first PA brevet.
 All participants are obliged to follow the rules for riders as well as local vehicle laws (PA, NJ, NY).
 Safety is a primary concern.
 All riders must sign a waiver.
 Please read these Safety Instructions.

-Continental breakfast, lunch at Cafe Metzler, and a buffet dinner at the finish.
+Continental breakfast, and a buffet dinner at the finish.